olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     ```sh
     docker login <registry name>.azurecr.io
     ```

     You will be prompted for username and password - enter the credentials noted in the previous step.

 1. If we are successfully logged in, we can now push our image 'myappimage' (from the previous exercise) to the registry.
-The registry an image is pulled from or pushed to is always encoded in its image tag.
+The registry an image is pushed to is always encoded in its image tag.
 Thus, to push to our own registry, we first need to tag our image:

     ```sh
     docker image tag myappimage <registry name>.azurecr.io/myappimage:v1.0
     ```

+    This command is tagging the image that currently has the name *myappimage* with a new tag containing the registry name.
+All image names are following this pattern:

+    ```txt
+    <registry>/<repository>:<tag>
+    ```

+    Thus, *myappimage* is actually the name of a repository of images, distinguished from each other by tags.
+In this case the tag is marking the version of our app, so that we can exactly define which version to pull and run.
+You will recognize the hierarchy of registry/repository/tag in one of the next steps, after we pushed to the registry.

 1. Now we can finally push: